-Don’t load paint all the way up to the ferrule.
+- Don’t load paint all the way up to the ferrule.
 Paint will get lodged in there and dry, separating the bristles and ruining the brush.

-Letting brushes sit in water is not only bad for the brushes, it can make the handle swell and crack and may loosen the glue in the ferrule, causing the bristles to fall out.
+- Letting brushes sit in water is not only bad for the brushes, it can make the handle swell and crack and may loosen the glue in the ferrule, causing the bristles to fall out.

 Thanks for reading.